SwetSagar/UPSC-CSE-Notes/UPSC (Sync_Test)/01 Subject Wise Notes/💶 Economy/006 Inflation.md

 - Creeping inflation upto 4%,
 - Trotting inflation - 4-8%,
-- Galloping Inflation 8-10%,
+- Galloping Inflation 8-10%, [Ramesh Singh had mentioned Galloping as 10 - 200/300 % and Runaway as its type]
 - Runaway inflation 10-20%,
-- Hyperinflation - 20-30% result of reckless fiscal policy
+- Hyperinflation - 20% per day, could go on into millions per year, result of reckless fiscal policy.
 - **Deflation**
 	- prolonged decline in prices spending dec as people wait for prices to fall further
 	- ==inflation rate falls below 0% ie negative inflation,== increases the value of money, associated with recession